 - · Attach a wrist strap to an unpainted metal surface of your hardware to prevent electrostatic discharge (ESD) from damaging your hardware. - When using a wrist strap, follow all electrical safety procedures.
 A wrist strap is for static control.
 It does not increase or decrease your risk of receiving electric shock when using or working on electrical equipment. - If you do not have a wrist strap, just prior to removing the product from ESD packaging and installing or replacing hardware, touch an unpainted metal surface of the system for a minimum of 5 seconds. - 9.
 Remove the voltage regulator module from its antistatic package. - 10.
-Install the voltage regulator module by completing the following steps: - a.
+Install the processor voltage regulator module by completing the following steps: - a.
 Ensure that the connector tabs (A) are pushed out to the unlocked position before you install a new voltage regulator module.
 See the following figure. - b.
 Carefully grasp the voltage regulator module along two edges and align it with the connector. - c.
 Insert the voltage regulator module into the connector.

 - d.
 Secure the voltage regulator module by pushing in the connector tabs (A). - 11.
-Replace the service access cover.
-For instructions, see Installing the service access cover on a rack-mounted 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D system. - 12.
-Place the system into the operating position.
-For instructions, see Placing a rack-mounted model into the operating position. - 13.
+Replace the service access cover, as described in Installing the service access cover on a rack-mounted system. - 12.
+Place the system into the operating position, as described in Placing a rack-mounted model into the operating position. - 13.
 Reconnect all power and signal cables to their respective connectors. - 14.
 Close the rear rack door or the rear system door. - 15.
 Start the system.
 For instructions, see Starting the system or logical partition. - 16.
-Verify the installed part: - · If you replaced the part because of a failure, verify the installed part.
-For instructions, see Verifying a repair. - If you installed the part for any other reason, verify the installed part.
-For instructions, see Verifying the installed part.
+Verify the installed part: - If you replaced the part because of a failure, verify the installed part as described in Verifying a - If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.